-The treatment plan in Phase III requires the participant to attend a minimum of one group session every two weeks, and one bi-weekly individual sessions with an D.C.V.
+The treatment plan in Phase III requires the participant to attend a minimum of one group session every two weeks, and individual sessions as needed with an A.C.C.
 Court treatment counselor.
 The treatment plan also requires three 12-step meetings per week during Phase III.